ForgeRock/ping-ios-sdk/Logger/README.md

   </picture>
 </div>

-# Logger SDK
+# PingLogger SDK

-The Logger SDK provides a versatile logging interface and a set of common loggers for the Ping SDKs.
+The PingLogger SDK provides a versatile logging interface and a set of common loggers for the Ping SDKs.

 ## Integrating the SDK into your project